 Friday May 22, 2026

 Breakfast was again reasonably priced.
 Bought beer at the Duty Free store.
 Made it across the border without incident.
-Stopped at the Silver Minnow Bait Shop for leaches, minnows and to wrap a Mark and Jim’s trucks in crash wrap.
+Stopped at the Silver Minnow Bait Shop for leaches, minnows and to wrap Mark and Jim’s trucks in crash wrap.
 Met some logging trucks, but easy driving north.
 The main logging road was in good shape, dusty, but pretty smooth.
-After all th heavy snow they got over the winter and recent rains, the washouts were a bit deeper than normal.
-Talked to a guy on an ATV, he was seining minnows.
+After all the heavy snow they got over the winter and recent rains, the washouts were a bit deeper than normal.
+Talked to a strange guy on an ATV, he was seining minnows.

 It snowed on Tuesday and we could still see snow in the shaded areas of the woods.